TxtJet Syntax

 Reload VSCode after installation if the language mode is not immediately available.

 CI packages the extension as a workflow artifact.
-Marketplace publishing is intentionally not automated yet.
+Marketplace publishing is available only through the manual publish workflow and requires a configured VSCE_PAT secret.

 Usage